Diabetes in Cats: FAQs for Australian Cat Owners

 Fresh WaterEnsure your cat has access to clean, fresh water at all times.
 Dehydration can worsen diabetes.

-Weight ManagementMaintaining a healthy weight can significantly improve diabetes management.
+Weight ManagementMaintaining a healthy weight can significantly improve health management.
 Consult your vet for a healthy weight goal.

-Regular MonitoringMonitor your cat’s blood sugar levels regularly with a home glucometer.
+Regular MonitoringMonitor blood levels regularly with a home glucometer.
 Work with your vet to adjust insulin dosage as needed.

 CategoryNumber of Cats

-What should I do if I suspect my cat has diabetes?
+What should I do if I reckon my mate’s not feeling right?

 Excessive thirst and urinationMonitor urine output and water intake for 24 hours.
 If exceeding 200ml/kg body weight, consult a veterinarian.